-Administrative and governance expense decreased to \$1.0 million in 2012 (2011 \$4.2 million).
-The decrease was due primarily to the unrealized mark-to-market foreign currency translation gain of \$0.4 million in 2012 (2011 loss of \$2.9 million).
+Administrative and governance expense increased to \$1.4 million in 2013 (2012 \$1.0 million).
+The increase was due to the reduction of the unrealized mark-to-market foreign currency translation gain of \$0.4 million from 2012, which relates to the transfer of cash directly to the subsidiary entities in 2013.

-Advertising and promotion expense for the financial year was \$0.8 million (2011 \$0.5 million) as the Group continues to develop U.S. managed care and sales and marketing initiatives in an effort to improve reimbursement on the Group's Category III Current Procedural Terminology (CPT) code and increase revenue through device placements.
-The Group developed two (2) iPad applications to assist in the sales and training of L-Dex device placements during the current year.
+Advertising and promotion expense for the financial year was \$0.5 million (2012 \$0.8 million) as the Group continues to develop U.S. managed care and sales and marketing initiatives in an effort to increase revenue and improve reimbursement.